All Episodes

 You see the whites, you see the whole iris, the pupil.

-A lot of people uh have to really make an effort to open their eyes wide so that the whole eyeball can be seen.
+A lot of people have to really make an effort to open their eyes wide so that the whole eyeball can be seen.

 You pay attention to this stuff.

-You can't, you know, you you have no control over whether or not your eyelids cover half of your eyes.
+You can't, you know, you have no control over whether or not your eyelids cover half of your eyes.

-You'd have to go out and get an eyelid adectomy and have them taken out of there, and that would not be good.
+You'd have to go out and get an eyelid addectomy and have them taken out of there.

 So that's one of the reasons people on TV earn what they earn, because you can't manufacture it.

-Uh and you can't you can't train big heads, and you can't train just people liking to look at other people on TV.
+And you can't train big heads, and you can't train just people liking to look at other people on TV.

-You either have that or you know, you can't inflate a head.
+Now, you can't inflate a head.

 Not literally.

-I mean, you can inflate a head with an ego and so, but not literally, you can't you can't balloon head somebody.
+I mean, you can inflate a head with an ego and so, but not literally.

 But it's the size of the head and that's the eyes.

-Those are those are the things.
+Those are the things.

 And they subtly work.

-It's very, very uh subtle subject.
+It's a very, very subtle subject.

-It's actually a column by Thomas D. Williams, PHD, in a bizarre digression from their latest anti-Christian tirade, the Islamic state addressed the question of black slavery, claiming that if Muslims had been in charge of Western states like America, the slave stray slave trade would have continued.
+The Islamic State addressed the question of black slavery, claiming that if Muslims had been in charge of Western states like America, the slave trade would have continued.

-If Muslims rather than Christians had been running things in countries like America.
+If Muslims, rather than Christians, had been running things in countries like America.

 I don't know.

-I I uh I don't know if it means beheading or not.
+I don't know if it means beheading or not.

 Of course they see it as a virtue.

-What am I what am I thinking?
+What am I thinking?

-Um here's Cindy, Waterford, Michigan.
+Here's Cindy, Waterford, Michigan.

 Cindy, great to have you on the EIB network.